BIM Adoption BENELUX

 BIM has become a vital topic of enquiry for the entire AEC industry looking to digitise its construction efforts.
 This is especially important in the public sector as BIM can help optimise the building process.

 The Netherlands, Luxembourg, and Belgium have varying levels of BIM adoption.
-Below, we will give an overview of their approaches and national standards across the BENELUX Region.
+Below, we will give an overview of their approaches and national standards of BIM adoption BENELUX.

 Architects in The Netherlands lead the rest of Europe when it comes to BIM adoption.
 Currently, 80% of architects have used BIM in their projects.